Identifying why you’re having trouble sleeping is the first step toward a good night’s rest.

-1. You’re a Late-Life Insomniac
+Sleep Problem #1: You’re a Late-Life Insomniac

 Slept like a baby your whole life but suddenly struggling to doze off post-retirement?
 You’re hardly alone.
 “Insomnia is the most common sleep problem in adults ages 60 and older,” says Damon Raskin, M.D., a sleep expert in California.

-The condition is thought to impact older adults more because of the sleep-disrupting physical and mental concerns—say, GI issues or depression—associated with aging.
+The condition is thought to impact older adults more because of the sleep-disrupting physical and mental concerns—say, gastrointestinal issues or depression—associated with aging.
 If you have it, you’ll not only have trouble falling asleep, but you struggle to stay asleep, says Dr. Raskin.

 See your doctor if you’re worried.
 “Treatment of late-life insomnia can involve psychological strategies, prescription medicines, or both,” he says.

-2. You Have Undiagnosed Sleep Apnea
+Sleep Problem #2: You Have Undiagnosed Sleep Apnea

 Sleep apnea—when you experience short pauses in breathing while you slumber—is a common sleep disorder, particularly as we grow older.